danknights/mice5035/tutorials/07_univariate_stats/README.md

 hist(alpha$PD_whole_tree)
 ```

 They should look reasonably normal.
 If we want to formally test for normality, we can run a Shapiro-Wilk test using `shapiro.test`.
 If the p-value is > 0.05, we can assume the data are normal.
+If the p-value is slightly less than < 0.05, it is probably still OK to treat the data as normal.
 Run this in the console:
 ```bash
 # Run shapiro-wilk test for non-normality
 shapiro.test(alpha$PD_whole_tree)